ADesprets/apic_scripts/README.md

 * Push an API or a product definition to draft: `apic drafts:push loansoap_2.0.0.yaml --organization org1 --server management.fr.ibm`
 * Publish a product to a catalog: `apic publish loan-product_product_1.0.0.yaml --catalog sb --organization org1 --server management.fr.ibm`

-**Hint**: In those samples the manager hostname is management.fr.ibm, you need to replace according your environment onPremise or local. uid and password of course need to be change with the right account.
+**Hint**: In those samples the manager hostname is management.fr.ibm, you need to replace according your environment onPremise or in the cloud. uid and password of course need to be changes with the right account as well.

 # Scope and use cases
-The use case are driven by the various roles included in API Connect.
+The use cases are driven by the various roles included in API Connect.
 For more information, see : [API Connect user roles](https://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.overview.doc/overview_apimgmt_users.html)

 | Scope            | Role name                    | - | Scope            | Role name                    |